Best Hiking Hats 2026 Sun Hats, Beanies, Balaclavas

 We prefer balaclavas to traditional beanies, since they cover more of your noggin and seal in more warmth without gaps.
 This hinged balaclava is extra versatile, since it can be pulled up and down as needed to insulate the face against wind and snow.
 Plus, who doesn’t love classic Polartec Wind Pro – such a great fleece.

-Our preferred combination of hiking hats and hoods
+Example combination of hiking hats and hoods

-For the typical hiking or backpacking trip, we utilize the following combination of hiking hats and hoods to protect from the elements.
+For the typical hiking or backpacking trip, we utilize the following combination of hiking hats and hoods (or similar) to protect from the elements.
 Having access to all of those hoods, in combination with a beanie and sun hat, provides limitless customizable weather protection for nearly all situations.

 - Sun Hoodie: Outdoor Research Echo Hoodie